Leikaab/crudclient/docs/ARCHITECTURE.md

 3.  **Design Patterns:**
     *   **Strategy Pattern:** Used for authentication mechanisms, response parsing strategies, and retry logic.
-    *   **Factory Pattern:** Used extensively within the `crudclient.testing` framework to create various test doubles.
+    *   **Factory Pattern:** Used extensively within the `crudclient.testing` framework.
     *   **Template Method Pattern:** Used in the `API` class for endpoint registration.
-    *   **Composition over Inheritance:** While inheritance is used for extension, composition is preferred for core functionality (e.g., `API` composes `Client`).
+    *   **Composition over Inheritance:** Preferred for core functionality (e.g., `API` composes `Client`).

 4.  **Single Responsibility Principle (SRP):**
-    *   We aim for classes and methods to have a single, well-defined purpose.
-    *   Functionality is organized into logically named files and modules.
+    *   Classes and methods aim for a single, well-defined purpose.
+Functionality is organized into logically named files and modules.

 5.  **Pydantic Integration:**
-    *   Pydantic is used extensively in the `Crud` layer for request data serialization (`model_dump`) and response data parsing/validation.
-This leverages Pydantic's powerful data validation capabilities.
+    *   Pydantic is used extensively in the `Crud` layer for request data serialization and response data parsing/validation, leveraging its data validation capabilities.

 6.  **Testing Philosophy:**
-    *   **Pytest:** Tests are written using `pytest`.
-Configuration is in `pytest.ini`.
+    *   **Pytest Framework:** Tests are written using `pytest`.
-    *   **Unit Tests:** Focus on testing individual components in isolation, using the `crudclient.testing` framework for mocking dependencies.
-Located in `tests/unit`.
+    *   **Unit & Integration Tests:** The project includes both unit tests (isolating components using the `crudclient.testing` framework) and integration tests (validating against real or simulated APIs).
-    *   **Integration Tests:** Validate the library against real or simulated external APIs (potentially using advanced features of `crudclient.testing`) to ensure end-to-end functionality.
-Located in `tests/integration`.
-    *   **High Coverage:** We aim for high test coverage, tracked using `coverage.py` (configured in `.coveragerc`) and often enforced as part of CI checks.
+    *   **High Coverage Goal:** Test coverage is tracked (`coverage.py`) and maintained at a high level.

 7.  **Dependency Management:**
     *   **Poetry:** Project dependencies, environment management, packaging, and publishing are managed using `Poetry`.
 Key files are `pyproject.toml` and `poetry.lock`.

 8.  **Development Environment:**
     *   The project aims for a consistent development environment, primarily managed through `Poetry`.
 Using `poetry install` sets up the necessary dependencies within a virtual environment.
-While previously a Dev Container was used, the current standard relies on Poetry managing the environment directly.

-9.  **Continuous Integration / Continuous Deployment (CI/CD):**
+9.  **Continuous Integration (CI):**
-    *   The project utilizes CI/CD pipelines (e.g., GitHub Actions) to automate essential quality checks on every commit and pull request.
+    *   The project utilizes CI pipelines (e.g., GitHub Actions) to automate essential quality checks on every commit and pull request.
     *   Typical CI steps include:
         *   Running linters (`Flake8`)
         *   Running formatters (`Black`, `isort` - check mode)